ddamato/mise-en-mode/src/pages/script.md

 - The same way we assign new values to existing tokens to support dark mode for an entire page, we can do the same for a smaller part of a page.
 That way, we can keep a core set of tokens and provide different values for a new treatment.
 There's a few benefits to this, one of which is no new tokens.
 The button background continues to use the button background token just with a new value applied in the same way that you might apply new values for dark mode.
 [SLIDE](solution)
 - Back in our pricing page example, we are back to 4 tokens to describe the basic structure and then provide new values for each treatment to get the intended result.
-- So ondark virus was a reaction to improvable behavior, my true focus over the past year was this question:
 [SLIDE](spacing)
 - How might we introduce semantic naming for space?
 We've already solved semantic naming for color and typography, but what about the other parts of design?
 - Now most systems distribute space tokens using either t-shirt sizing or proportional naming.
 Neither of which are semantic.
 Let me explain this: